ptsk5/node-red-app/README.md

 - Log into the K8s/OCP cluster.
 - Apply yamls by: `kubectl apply -f k8s/`

-Disclaimer: Since this repository mainly targets a deployment to the free Kubernetes service in IBM cloud, the service is of the `NodePort` type.
+**Disclaimer**: Since this repository mainly targets a deployment to the free Kubernetes service in IBM cloud, the service is of the `NodePort` type.

 ## Environment variables